By Roger Magalhaes

 Intelligent window treatments and other technological advances are here to stay.
 Our society is only getting more and more connected.
 Security cameras, smart locks and smart thermostats are just a few of the items found in most new construction and newly renovated homes.

-With the advancements in artificial intelligence and voice command interfaces such as Alexa, Apple HomeKit and Google Home, it is easier than ever before for consumers to experience some sort of home automation.
+With the advancements in artificial intelligence and voice command interfaces such as Alexa, Apple HomeKit, and Google Home, it is easier than ever before for consumers to experience some sort of home automation.
+Need be, consumers can also look for home automation in london or near them if they wish to indulge in the experience.
 As Main Street embraces this wave, the cost of manufacturing such products is getting cheaper.
 Consequently, more consumers will be able to afford them, creating a snowball effect.

 Window covering dealers and installers are still facing a few barriers when it comes to selling automated window treatments.
 There are three major problems.
 Window coverings are still expensive products for most consumers, and adding motorization only worsens the situation.
 A good number of dealers struggle to justify the extra cost associated with automation and prefer to avoid upselling the jobs.
 Not many installers are proficient in installing, programing and troubleshooting automated shades.